cscorley/dissertation/chapters/1_introduction/1_terminology.md

 ## Terminology

-This section defines some of the terminology that will be seen throughout this work.
+This section defines some of the terminology seen throughout this work.
 We adopt and extend terminology from @Biggers-etal_2014.
 In particular, we define the following:

 feature location
-:   the act of identifying the source code entity or entities that implement a system feature
+:   the act of identifying the source code entity or entities implementing a system feature

 developer identification